-A layer of complexity is missing from prevailing standard stellar evolutionary models.
 The linchpin to refining this models can be found among anomalous stars, particularly those found in stellar clusters.
 This includes stars with odd pulsational signatures, unusual chemical abundances, and rapid rotation rates.

-Below I describe some of the ways I detect and investigate such sources.
+Below I describe some of the ways I detect and investigate these sources.

 Peculiar Chemical Abundances